 Request – The applicant requests a 25 year time period.

-Recommendation – Staff is supportive of the requested time period and recommends a time period of 25 years to be consistent with other approved special use permits for mini-warehouse facilities.
+Recommendation – Staff is supportive of the requested time period and recommends a time period of 25 years to be consistent with other approved special use permits for storage facilities.

 Ordinance Criteria.
 The criteria enumerated in Section 2.260 as well as the regulations in Section 6.650 addressed above were considered in analyzing this request.

+The lot is zoned CP-2 and is located on a dead end shared driveway.
+The commercial viability of this property being capable of developing and supporting such uses as restaurants, gas stations, or retail centers, seems unlikely.
+Besides the limited access, this site has topographic impediments that limit the area for development.

-The lot is zoned CS.
-The adjacent property to the east is zoned CS.
-Other surrounding zoning districts are CP-2 to the north (across Highway 50) and PMIX to the south (across SE Hamblen Rd.).
-A mini-warehouse facility is allowed in the CS and PI zoning districts with a special use permit.
+The adjacent property to the east is zoned R-1.
+Other surrounding zoning districts are CP-2 to the north, south, and east (across M-291 Hwy).
+An indoor climate controlled storage facility is allowed in the CP-2 zoning district with a special use permit.

+Along the eastern property line, adjacent to the residential district, an existing high impact buffer consisting of a six-foot vinyl fence with masonry pilasters and existing and proposed landscaping are in place.

 The proposed indoor climate controlled storage facility at this location will not detrimentally affect the appropriate use of neighboring property.
-The area is primarily developed with commercial uses with a mix of an existing hotel, restaurant, a grocery store, Home Depot, and a roller skating facility.
+The property directly abuts M-291 Hwy, located along a commercial corridor.
+The area to the north and west are primarily developed with commercial and office uses.
+The property is adjacent to a single-family subdivision to the east.
+The east elevation does not have windows and is a solid wall with varying exterior materials and colors.
+Two overhead doors are located on the east elevation, however the doors close immediately when a car passes through them and all activity will occur indoors.

 The proposed use is not expected to negatively impact traffic and/or parking in the area.
+Considering the amount of traffic likely generated by the proposed development during peak hours and the existing roadway conditions, capacity and other factors of future growth near the proposed development that provide access, there are no concerns regarding the impact of the proposed development to traffic safety or traffic operations.

+The proposed development will be accessed from an existing shared driveway and parking areas that were planned and built in association with the neighboring business.
+The shared driveway has access to Deerbrook Street and Deerbrook Street interscects with M-291 Hwy.

 In considering all the criteria and regulations, staff finds the use to be appropriate and recommends approval of the special use permit.